Arctican4Real/CDN_Appolo/README.md

 - Autoplay, Themes, Loops

 ### Contributors
-- Adeeb
+- Adeeb Rahman
-- Shubham
+- Shubham Sharma
-- Nazia
+- Nazia Kaesh

 ### Disclaimer
 By accessing and using the Melodia Music Player ("the App"), you agree to the following terms: